Skip to content

 As discussed in Data Flow, submission to the HTCondor schedds at CERN normally makes use of a shared filesystem, ie AFS.
 This is convenient, but also shared filesystems introduce instability.
 There are two main methods to avoid shared filesystems: spool job submission (condor_submit -spool) and usage of the xrootd file transfer plugin.

-Spool submission is described here.
-It has the inconvenient that files are copied to the schedds local disks, which sometimes may fill.
-Still, it is a useful submission method if input/output files are not very large/numerous.
+• Spool submission has the inconvenient that files are copied to the schedds local disks, which sometimes may fill.
+Therefore it is not the recommended submission method, but it may still be useful for cases where input/output files are not very large/numerous.

-The xrootd file transfer plugin can be used to directly transfer files from/to EOS and execution nodes.
-The plugin can be used by configuring it explicitely in the submit file, as described here, or by using the new (experimental) EosSubmit schedds, which will automatically set the use of the plugin for any input/output file in EOS, as described in this page.
+• The xrootd transfer plugin can be used to directly transfer files from/to EOS and execution nodes.
+The plugin can be used by indicating it explicitely in the submit file, or by using the EosSubmit schedds, described as follows, which will automatically set the use of the plugin for referenced EOS files.

 Usage